awamser/awamser.github.io/_posts/2024-08-03-medplum-oauth-demo.markdown

 ### OAuth Authentication using ASWebAuthenticationSession

 ASWebAuthenticationSession is an Apple-provided class in the AuthenticationServices Framework that manages web-based authentication sessions.
-It's useful for OAuth flows because it:

-- Provides a secure, in-app web view for user authentication.
+It’s useful for OAuth flows because it; provides a secure, in-app web view for user authentication,  handles callback URLs automatically, and ensures privacy using isolated sessions.
-- Handles callback URLs automatically.
-- Ensures privacy by using isolated sessions:

 ## Generating authURL and callbackURLScheme.

-Creating the authURL is straightforward based on the Medplum documentation.
+Creating the authURL is straightforward using the Medplum documentation.
 Important: When calling the authorize endpoint with `grant_type` set to `authorization_code`, you must include the `code_challenge` and `code_challenge_method`.
-These parameters are required for PKCE (Proof Key for Code Exchange) and is necessary for requesting the token later.
+These parameters are required for PKCE (Proof Key for Code Exchange) and necessary for requesting the token later.

 ### Create the code challange for PKCE

-The `generateCodeVerifier()` function create and stores the `codeVerifier` and `codeChallenge` required for OAuth 2.0 PKCE, which enhances security for public clients like mobile apps that can’t securely store a client secret.
-This flow ensures robust and secure authentication, protecting both user credentials and access tokens.
+The `generateCodeVerifier()` function creates and stores the `codeVerifier` and `codeChallenge` required for OAuth 2.0 PKCE, which enhances security for public clients like mobile apps that can’t securely store a client secret.
+This flow ensures robust and secure authentication, protecting user credentials and access tokens.

 {% highlight swift %}
     private func generateCodeVerifier() {